Integrations

 Avo

-Create a brand new Rails app
+Create a new Rails app

 rails new weblog -j esbuild --css tailwind -d=postgresql